Seiziémistes of the MidAtlantic

 There are various options for lodging in Chestertown.
 It is advisable to reserve early.

 - The conference has a block of rooms reserved at the Quality Suites with a nightly rate of $100.
 When you call, be sure to specify that you’re reserving with the “sixteenth-century conference.”
 For similar rates, the Holiday Inn Express is right next door.
-Both of these hotels are a short drive to campus.
+Both of these hotels are a short drive to campus, and both are about a 20-minute walk from campus.

 - For a more intimate experience, Simply Bed and Bread is right down the street from the College.